horsemaker/Web_Development_Projects/README.md

 ﻿# Web_Development_Projects
-This repository contains small projects related to web development made with vanillaJS, ReactJs, MeteorJs, etc.
+This repository contains small projects related to web development made with vanillaJS, ReactJs, etc.

 This is the list of projects in this repository:
 1. Portfolio Website I(HTML, CSS)